paradisebunny/daffodil/spells.md

 | Remove Fear*          | Speak with Animals | Speak with Dead   | Speak with Plants                | True Seeing   | Speak with Monsters |
 | Resist Cold           | Spiritual Hammer   | Striking          | Sticks to Snakes                 | Wall of Fire  | Word of Recall      |

-# Magic User Spells
+# The Studious' Spells
-Each Magic-User has his or her own spellbook containing the magical formulae for each spell the Magic-User has learned.
+Each of the Studious has his or her own spellbook containing the magical formulae for each spell the Studious has learned.
 Spellbooks are written in a magical script that can only be read by the one who wrote it, or through the use of the spell **read magic**.
-All Magic-Users begin play knowing **read magic**, and it is so ingrained that it can be prepared without a spellbook.
-A Magic-User may only prepare spells after resting (i.e. a good night’s sleep).
+The Studious begin play knowing **read magic**, and it is so ingrained that it can be prepared without a spellbook.
+The Studious may only prepare spells after resting (i.e. a good night’s sleep).

 | 1st Tier              | 2nd Tier         | 3rd Tier                         | 4th Tier              | 5th Tier          | 6th Tier          |
 | --------------------- | ---------------- | -------------------------------- | --------------------- | ----------------- | ----------------- |